theevann/streamlit-audiorecorder/README.md

 ```bash
 pip install streamlit-audiorecorder
 ```
-Note: This package uses pydub which uses ffmpeg, so both should be installed for this audiorecorder to work properly.
+Note: This package uses ffmpeg, so it should be installed for this audiorecorder to work properly.

 On ubuntu/debian: `sudo apt update && sudo apt install ffmpeg`
 On mac: `brew install ffmpeg`